Wildlife protections tightened as southern Africa protests - Journal du Cameroun

 – ‘Bittersweet’ –

-The conference also decided to significantly tighten protections for a number of species already on the CITES radar.
+The delegates also decided to significantly tighten protections for a number of species already on the CITES radar.

-Delegates for instance decided to strengthen protections of two endangered species of Asian otters that have come increasingly under pressure after a social-media fuelled craze for acquiring the silky mammals as pets.
+For example they opted to strengthen protections of two endangered species of Asian otters that have come increasingly under pressure after a social media-fuelled craze for acquiring the silky mammals as pets.

 The Asian small-clawed otter and the smooth-coated otter were both moved from Annex II to Annex I, meaning all international trade will be banned.

-The same was true for a number of other species under pressure from the exotic pet trade, including the Indian star tortoise.
+The same was true for a number of other species under pressure from the exotic pet trade, including the Indian star tortoise and several turtle and lizard species.

+The conference also upped the pressure on Mexico to rein in illegal fishing that could rapidly doom the critically endangered vaquita marina porpoise to extinction, hinting that trade sanctions could be on the table if more is not done in the coming year.

-Conservationists largely hailed the conference for significantly tightening protections for a long line of species.
+Conservationists widely hailed the conference for tightening protections for a long list of species.

-“It means that more and more species are threatened or endangered and need the full protection,” she said in a statement.
+“It means that more and more species are threatened or endangered,” she said in a statement.